AmpliconSuite/CycleExtractor/README.md

 # CE — Cycle Extractor
 **CE (Cycle Extractor)** is a tool that takes a breakpoint graph (generated from short-read or long-read sequencing) and identifies candidate ecDNA structures by extracting cycles and paths.
-CE runs on most operating systems, including: Linux, macOS, and Windows.
+CE runs on most operating systems, including: Linux and macOS.

 # Requirements:
 **python>=3.10**